 - Upload a vaccination card to SHS portal.

 - Request a vaccination exemption for medical or religious reasons.
-If approved, you will be enrolled in COVID testing program at SHS.

 - Complete an affidavit indicating that you will not be on campus for the entirety of the fall semester.